Caravan Weight Distribution Hitches Buyer’s Guide

 2. Check Your Tow Ball Height

 Next, look at the height of your tow ball.
 Many towing vehicles require a tow ball mount that can be adjusted so the tow ball can be set at higher or lower than normal.
-Some weight distributions hitches are bundled with a shank, which is a great way.
+Some weight distributions hitches are bundled with a shank, which is a great solution.

 3. What Size Shank Do I Require?